joaocmd/Ransom-Aware/README.md

 ### Server
 * MongoDB (`docker run -p 27017:27017 --name mongodb mongo`);
-* `ssh-askpass` might be needed if the server does not trust the backup server yet or if the ssh is pashphrase protected (which it should be).
+* `ssh-askpass` might be needed if the server does not trust the backup server yet or if the ssh is passphrase protected (which it should be).

 ### Backup Server
 * `openssh-server`